nicolasfguillaume/chatgpt_prompt_engineering/README.md

 # chatgpt_prompt_engineering

-deeplearning.ai - ChatGPT Prompt Engineering for Developers
+Notebooks from the course [ChatGPT Prompt Engineering for Developers](https://learn.deeplearning.ai/chatgpt-prompt-eng) from deeplearning.ai.